coastalwhite/lemurs/README.md

 2. Setup the `/etc/lemurs` folder which contains some of the configuration and necessary files such as your selection of window managers.
 3. Disables the previous Display Manager
-4. Copy over the _systemd_ service and enables it.
+4. Copies over the _systemd_ service and enables it.

 Although you might first want to set up some window managers (see [Usage](#Usage)), upon rebooting you should now see Lemurs.

 ## Usage

+After installation you can add your environments by creating runnable scripts.

+For your Xorg put your [xinitrc](https://wiki.archlinux.org/title/Xinit) scripts in the `/etc/lemurs/wms` directory.
+For Wayland, put a script that starts your compositor in the `/etc/lemurs/wayland` directory.
+For both cases, the name of the runnable script file is the name that is shown in the environment switcher within lemurs.
+Multiple Xorg and Wayland environments can exist at the same time.

+### Example 1: BSPWM

-After running the installation script you can add your window managers by creating runnable scripts also known as [xinitrc](https://wiki.archlinux.org/title/Xinit)s under the `/etc/lemurs/wms` folders.
-The name of the script is used as the name within lemurs.
-For example, for the [bspwm](https://github.com/baskerville/bspwm) window manager, you might add the script `/etc/lemurs/wms/bspwm`.
+For the [bspwm](https://github.com/baskerville/bspwm) window manager, you might add the script `/etc/lemurs/wms/bspwm`.

 ```bash
 #! /bin/sh
 sxhkd &
 exec bspwm
 ```